Research

 Optimal Hotelling Auctions (with S. Loertscher)

 We derive the optimal mechanism for a designer with products at each end of the Hotelling line for sale.
 Buyers have linear transportation costs and private information about their locations.
 These are independent draws from a commonly known distribution.
 Two independent auctions are optimal if and only if two independent auctions are efficient.
 Otherwise, the problem exhibits countervailing incentives and worst-off types that are endogenous to the allocation rule.
 Combining a saddle point property with an appropriate ironing procedure allows us to characterize the optimal selling mechanism as a function of a single parameter and to derive associated comparative statics.
-The optimal mechanism is always ex inefficient; it involves entering a set of types into a lottery with positive probability.
+The optimal mechanism is always ex post inefficient; it involves entering a set of types into a lottery with positive probability.
 This set and the associated ex post lotteries vary non-trivially with the problem parameters.
 A two-stage clock auction involving coarse bidding implements the optimal selling mechanism in dominant strategies.

 Optimal labor procurement under minimum wages and monopsony power (with S. Loertscher)